 CRARR activities and services include:

-Charter research and litigation on racial equality issues: Since 2000, CRARR has been involved in litigation related to the Canadian Charter of Rights and Freedoms on a wide range of issues including employment discrimination, labor representation, media racism regulation, electoral districting, biased judicial conduct and hate crimes.
+Charter research and litigation on racial equality issues: Since 2000, CRARR has been involved in litigation related to the Canadian Charter of Rights and Freedoms and the Quebec Charter of Human Rights and Freedoms, on a wide range of issues including employment discrimination, labor misrepresentation, media racism, racial profiling in law enforcement and retail business, biased judicial conduct and hate crimes.

-Conferences, consultations and seminars on different race relations and civil rights issues: Recent CRARR conferences addressed hate crimes (2002), racial profiling and civil rights (2003), media, racism and civil rights (2004), the criminalization of youths of color in Montreal (2005), public-private-community partnerships in crime prevention (2006),internet hate (2007) and Ontario's model of fair recognition of foreign credentials (2008).
+Conferences, consultations and seminars on different race relations and civil rights issues: Key CRARR conferences and seminars addressed hate crimes (2002), racial profiling and civil rights (2003), media, racism and civil rights (2004), the criminalization of youths of color in Montreal (2005), public-private-community partnerships in crime prevention (2006),internet hate (2007), Ontario's model of fair recognition of foreign credentials (2008), domestic workers and civil rights in Quebec (2012) and the Quebec Charter of Quebec Values (2013).

 Training: CRARR provides private training to public and private institutions, including the judiciary, on diversity and civil rights.
 Contrary to other trainers, CRARR's training focuses on how to prevent and remedy discrimination.
 CRARR also focuses on intersectional discrimination issues, providing conceptual linkages to other forms of discrimination.

 Interventions and advocacy before legislative, administrative, regulatory and judicial agencies: Interventions include testimonies before legislative committees on private security legislation, immigration, racism, racial profiling in video camera surveillance, and antisemitism.
-Recent advocacy work includes support to Mothers United Against Racism (2003) a campaign against racial profiling in Montreal (2003-2006); and reforms to labor arbitration to ensure greater responsiveness to racial discrimination in unionized workplaces (2009-2010).
+Recent advocacy work includes support to Mothers United Against Racism (2003) a campaign against racial profiling in Montreal (2003-2006); reforms to labor arbitration to ensure greater responsiveness to racial discrimination in unionized workplaces (2009-2010), and systemic racism and intersectionality (2012-).